Languages of Slovenia: Dialects

 Slovene is divided into seven regional dialectal groups, further subdivided into local dialects.
 Mutual comprehension between certain dialects is limited.

 Prekmurje Slovene

 This is the only Slovene dialect that has ever been attempted to be declared an official language in the Prekmurje region.
 It has a limited standardized written form, has been used in the liturgy, and has been used in modern literature, music, television and film.

-Languages of the minorities and ex-Yugoslav languages
+Ethnic minority languages

 Italian

+The Italian language is an officially recognized minority language in Slovenia.
+Around 3,700 Slovenian citizens speak Italian as their mother tongue, mostly Istrian Italians.
+Their numbers drastically decreased following the Istrian–Dalmatian exodus (1943–1960).

 Italian is officially recognised as the mother tongue of the protected Italian minority and co-official language in Slovenian Istria near the Slovenian-Italian border and at the Slovenian coastline.
 Public usage of Italian is permitted and protected by minority protection laws.
 Members of the Italian minority are entitled to primary and secondary education in their native language, as well as to radio and television programmes in Italian, and to communicating in Italian with the authorities.

 Italian is co-official with Slovene in 25 settlements in 4 municipalities (all of them officially bilingual):